How to Use WebGL to Accelerate Web Barcode and QR Code Decoding Speed

 draw(drawInfo);

-3. Read the image data to a Uint8Array:
+3. Read the image data into a Uint8Array:

 buffer = new Uint8Array(width * height * 4);